zak-rockerfeller/inter_intel/README.md

 <h3>Features</h3>
 • Actionbar and bottom navigation bar with menu items.</br>
-Transitions and animations between screens
+• Transitions and animations between screens.</br>
-An impressive splash screen
+• An impressive splash screen.</br>
-A form on the "info" screen that captures a user's basic information (name, email, phone number) and a submit button.
+• A form on the "info" screen that captures a user's basic information (name, email, phone number) and a submit button.</br>
-A user profile card that is created on the "design" screen when the submit button is clicked and automatically navigates to that screen for the user to view.
+• A user profile card that is created on the "design" screen when the submit button is clicked and automatically navigates to that screen for the user to     view.</br>
-Custom widgets on the "design" screen to showcase UI and UX skills Networking call to the https://jsonplaceholder.typicode.com/todos?_limit=5 API on the "response" screen to display a list of todos indicating the title and completed value.
+• Custom widgets on the "design" screen to showcase UI and UX skills.</br>
+• Networking call to the https://jsonplaceholder.typicode.com/todos?_limit=5 API on the "response" screen to display a list of todos indicating the title     and completed value.</br>
-Sorting of a dictionary/array on the "dictionary" screen, where numeric keys are sorted in ascending order and alpha keys are sorted in ASCII ascending order, and displayed in key:value format on a card or any other display widget.
+• Sorting of a dictionary/array on the "dictionary" screen, where numeric keys are sorted in ascending order and alpha keys are sorted in ASCII ascending     order, and displayed in key:value format on a card or any other display widget.</br>

 <h3>Getting Started</h3>
-Make sure you have the required dependencies installed, such as Flutter, Laravel, and any other necessary packages.
+• Make sure you have the required dependencies installed, such as Flutter, Laravel, and any other necessary packages.</br>
-Clone the repository and navigate to the project directory.
+• Clone the repository and navigate to the project directory.</br>
-Run the command flutter run in the terminal to launch the application on an emulator or connected device.
+• Run the command flutter run in the terminal to launch the application on an emulator or connected device.</br>
-The application should now be running and ready for testing and development.
+• The application should now be running and ready for testing and development.</br>